inkline/inkline.io/content/docs/add-ons/unocss/webpack.md

 ---
-title: Unocss Preset Installation - Webpack.js
+title: UnoCSS Preset Installation - Webpack.js
-description: Install the Inkline Preset for Unocss in any Webpack.js application.
+description: Install the Inkline Preset for UnoCSS in any Webpack.js application.
 layout: docs
 ---

-# Unocss Preset Installation - Webpack.js
+# UnoCSS Preset Installation - Webpack.js
-## Install the Inkline Preset for Unocss in any Webpack.js application.
+## Install the Inkline Preset for UnoCSS in any Webpack.js application.

 ### Installation